kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 # Using the Kognifai Design System

-Kognifai Design System is a collection of design patterns, components and guidelines for creating unified and coherent UI in the Kognifai ecosystem.
+Kognifai Design System is a collection of design patterns, components, and guidelines for creating unified and coherent UI in the Kognifai ecosystem.

 It contains a set of easy-to-use HTML/CSS components.
 It does not include JavaScript since we aim to be versatile and technology agnostic.
 Use it together with any JS framework.